texfaq/texfaq.github.io/FAQ-distill-prob.md

 PDF output, you may find
 characters missing.
 This may manifest itself as messed-up maths equations (missing
-''-'' signs, for example), or bits missing from large symbols.
+"-" signs, for example), or bits missing from large symbols.
 Early versions of `Distiller` used to ignore character positions 0&ndash;31 and 128&ndash;159 of every font: Adobe's fonts never use such positions, so why should `Distiller`?

-Well, the answer to this question is ''because Adobe don't produce all the world's fonts''&nbsp;&mdash; fonts like `Computer` `Modern` were around before Adobe came on the scene, and _they_ use positions 0&ndash;31.
+Well, the answer to this question is "because Adobe don't produce all the world's fonts"&nbsp;&mdash; fonts like `Computer` `Modern` were around before Adobe came on the scene, and _they_ use positions 0&ndash;31.
 Adobe don't react to complaints like that in the previous sentence, but they do release new versions of